A New Exterior

 The materials: Window, door, and baseboard trim: Mahogany.
 Box beam and radiator covers: Purple Heart and Yellow Heart ( the radiator covers were built by my client).
 The Floor: Brazilian Cherry and Quarter Cut White Oak with Wenge to offset the radiator boxes.

 The Floor is a story of it's own.
 While I was near the end of the 1st phase, my customer came to me with a picture of a herring bone floor similar to what I installed, and asked if I could build that.
-I said yes but suggested that he have the pieces manufactured by flooring fabricator, as it would be more cost effective.
+I said yes but suggested that he have the pieces manufactured by a flooring fabricator, as it would be more cost effective.
 The material arrived a few weeks before I installed the floor, giving it time to acclimate.
-When I started to install, I found that many of the pieces shrunk unevenly, necessitating the use of a hand plane and in some cases, thin splines glued in to fit them so everything aligned as it was supposed to.
+When I started to install, I found that many of the pieces shrunk unevenly, necessitating the use of a hand plane, and in some cases, thin splines glued in to fit them so everything aligned as it was supposed to.
 However, the tricky work proved worth the cost.
 The floor is the star of the show.

 The wall color is called Purple Cloud.
 The best representation is in the photo bottom row, center.